stormpath/stormpath-framework-spec/login.md

 **For HTML responses:**

-If the newly authenticated account's status is ENABLED then we'll issue a 302 redirect to the `nextUri` and create a new user session.
+Issue a 302 redirect to the `nextUri` and create a new user session.
+If the form post had a query parameter of `?next=url`, then redirect to that location instead of the defined `nextUri`.

-If the newly authenticated account's status is UNVERIFIED, then we'll render a view which tells the user to check their email for a verification link.
-This view will also include a link to resend the verification email just incase the user didn't receive it originally.

-If the newly authenticate account's status is DISABLED, then we'll render a view which tells the user their account has been disabled, and they need to contact the site administrator for help.

 **For JSON responses:**

-If the account is retrieved, send a 200 JSON body response, where the body is the account object.
+Send a 200 JSON body response, where the body is the account object.

 <a href="#top">Back to Top</a>

 ## <a name="GET_Request_Handling"></a> GET Request Handling